iterative/dvc.org/static/docs/commands-reference/pull.md

 - `-T`, `--all-tags` - the same as `-a`, `--all-branches` but tags are used to save different experiments or project checkpoints.

-- `-d`, `--with-deps` - determines the files to download by searching backwards in the pipeline from the named named `targets` (required along with this option).
-The only files which will be pulled are associated with the target DVC-files, and the earlier stages in the pipeline.
+- `-d`, `--with-deps` - determines files to download by tracking dependencies to the named target DVC-file(s).
+This option only has effect when one or more `targets` are specified.
+By traversing each stage dependencies, DVC searches backward through the pipeline from the named target(s).
+This means DVC will not pull files referenced later in the pipeline than the named target(s).

 - `-f`, `--force` - does not prompt when removing working directory files, which occurs during the process of updating the workspace.
 This option surfaces